gsajith/HuluProject/README.md

 Visit the site specified by your URL.
 The site will auto-refresh every second with a new guess.

+#ERRORS
+Crashes when it encounters a word not in my dictionary file.
+Unlikely, but it happens.

 #FUTURE IMPROVEMENTS
 My conditional-probability implementation does well in the early stages when probabiliy works, but tends to fail towards the end when there are only one or two blanks remaining.